nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

 }
 ```

-## Plugin Types
+## Provided Plugin Types

 ### http-proxy-interceptor

-This plugin type can be used to intercept http proxy calls and to add for example authentication headers to backend calls.
+This plugin type can be used to intercept http proxy calls and to add, for example, authentication headers to backend calls.

 To register your custom http-proxy-interceptor plugin add this to _package.json_: